HiskeOverweg/Donutlobby.nl/content/pages/home-en.md

 Making a positive contribution to the world, that's what I'm committed to.

-Whether by giving a concert with an ensemble in a elderly home, tutoring an elementary school student who has trouble reading or using [my knowledge and experience](https://www.linkedin.com/in/hiske-overweg/) to convince people that it is time to act and save the planet.
+Whether by giving a concert with an ensemble in a elderly home, tutoring an elementary school student who has difficulties reading or using [my knowledge and experience](https://www.linkedin.com/in/hiske-overweg/) to convince people that it is time to act and save the planet.

 A thinker who does and a doer who thinks with a touch of humor if possible.